Facts That No One Tells You About Low Moisture Carpet Cleaning

 How is The Encapsulation Method Performed with Low Moisture?

-Usually, when encapsulation is used with low moisture cleaning regime, it is either shower fed or sprayed onto the carpet.
+Usually, when encapsulation is used with a low moisture cleaning regime, it is either shower fed or sprayed onto the carpet.
 A power-driven means of agitation brings the encapsulating cleanser into contact with the soil in the carpet, eventually, separating it from the fibers.

 Which VLM Method is Ideal to Remove Soil?